happypeter/edocs/tesla.md

 - the moat is deep enough
   - I considered Tesla did not have deep moat like Wechat or Amazon does, but now I changed my mind.
   - Consider Amazon, the more commodities it offers, the faster it ships, the customers will love it more, and buy more, this is a no-stop process.
 Same is true for Tesla, the bigger the charging network, the lower price batteries are produced, the more people will love tesla.
 Tesla is building a EV production stack, thousands of details could be optimized, and it makes perfect sense to have one monoply to do all them at once, rather than have many small companies to do them.

+ - Cheap Is King
+   - By using vertical integration, Musk already made rocket 100 times cheaper.
+He will do to cars the same, it doesn't need to be 100 times, five times cheaper will be changing the world.
+I want to put the software side aside.
+Just consider smart cars are simply much more sophisticated cars.
+Musk want to build it with much much lower cost.
+There are two ways you can make it really cheap to produce.
+Number one, use AI to automate the manufacturing.
+Number two, use the global collaboration power that the Internet has brought, think Amazon, Linux, Wikipedia.
+Why vertical integration is possible in car making industry today?
+It's because Internet brings the possibility of global collaboration with much, much higher efficiency.
+So to conclude, too swords Musk has in hand, AI and the Internet.
+Because I strongly believe the power of aI and th Internet.
+I know any industry will be changed  completely.
+Mask obviously  It's right now the Top in entrepreneur who can make most out of aI and internet.
+At the same time, people who don't trust Tesla have no faith in AI and internet.

 - the new era of monopoly is here
   - people won't use the second best search Engine or e-commerce platform